byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 The active ingredients in the process are the effective microorganisms – a combination of lactic acid bacteria (also found in home kefir whey and lacto ferments), photosynthetic bacteria, and yeast - that ferment the organic matter.
 These microbes, present in the Bokashi Starter Mix, are sprinkled over the layers of food remnants as the bin is filled.

-A healthy Bokashi bucket does not create bad odors, greenhouse gas, or heat - uses no power, and is completely natural.
+A healthy Bokashi bucket does not create bad odors,  greenhouse gas, or heat - uses no power, no aeration is required (no turning) and is completely natural.
 The aroma of the open bin is slightly sweet, fermented (sour), perhaps slightly alcoholic odor and should not be offensive.

 #### *Benefits of Bokashi*